 In contrast to Wallachia and Moldavia, Transylvania became more religiously diverse beginning in the 12th century.
-To bolster their control of the region, Hungarian rulers invited Roman Catholic Hungarians and Protestant Germans to settle the region (see p.
-4 of History and Myth).
+To bolster their control of the region, Hungarian rulers invited Roman Catholic Hungarians and Protestant Germans to settle the region (see History and Myth).
 Beginning in the 14th century, the predominantly Orthodox Romanian population experienced discrimination under Hungarian rulers that persisted for centuries.

-During the medieval period, the rulers of Moldavia and Wallachia saw themselves as Christian buffers against the expansion rurks (see p.
-5 of History and Myth).
-Besides fighting the Ottomans in the mid-15th century, Moldavian leader Stefan cel Mare (Stephen the Great) also built monasteries and churches that still stand today.
+During the medieval period, the rulers of Moldavia and Wallachia saw themselves as Christian buffers against the expansion efforts of the Muslim Ottoman Turks (see History and Myth).
+Besides fighting the Ottomans in the mid-15th century, Moldavian leader Ştefan cel Mare (Stephen the Great) also built monasteries and churches that still stand today.